 Manuscript Submission and Review

 Most articles and empirical reviews accepted for publication are no longer than 6,000 words, and short essays no longer than 2,400 words.
 Shorter work is encouraged.
 Tables and figures should be kept to a minimum.
 References should be restricted to the most pertinent, up-to-date sources; heavily referenced manuscripts are not preferred.
 For case studies, descriptions should be about 400 words, and commentaries should be no more than 650 words.
 Brief commentaries should be no longer than 800 words.
+Essays for the In Practice column should be no more than 1600 words.
+Op-eds submitted for Perspective, which appears on the inside back cover of the Report and concerns a topical issue, should be no more than 650 words.
 Book reviews are usually commissioned, but unsolicited manuscripts will be considered and should be no longer than 1,600 words.

 In matters of grammar and usage, the Report refers to the Chicago Manual of Style (although for purposes of review, manuscripts need not conform to this).
 Authors' instructions for formatting endnotes are available below.